‘For Honor’: Will Ditching P2P For Dedicated Servers Fix Connectivity Issues?

 Eurogamer raises this problem to Oriola and he admits that their leniency with rage quitting stems from the fact that they don’t want to punish players when the connectivity issues stems from their end, not the player’s.
 This makes sense since For Honor‘s servers are still generally unstable at this point and punishing players for leaving the game, when it’s really the server malfunctioning, would generally arouse discontent.

-But in the long run, when things are more stable, Oriola assures:

-we are looking at putting a penalty on quitting.
+But in the long run, when things are more stable, Oriola assures that “we are looking at putting a penalty on quitting.
 There are plenty of options we are considering.
 Maybe there is a penalty on the matchmaking time.
 Like, if you quit it takes you a little bit more time.
 This kind of stuff.
-But at the same time, we need to improve the flow of the game to not have places that actually encourage you to quit.
+But at the same time, we need to improve the flow of the game to not have places that actually encourage you to quit.”

 At the end of the day, it all boils down to Ubisoft not quite expecting For Honor to hit it as bit as it did.
 This is why their servers weren’t quite ready for the huge influx of people trying to look for a match all at the same time.